 Normal, yet extraordinary.
 For her recent Sweet 16, in lieu of gifts, she asked for bear donations.
 “I got 30, plus some money, so my friends and I went to Build-A-Bear to make more,” says Izzy.
 Soon after, she and Page stuffed their car to the gills with bears and bracelets to deposit another mountain of goodies in Dr. Braun’s office for distribution.
 “I love doing this,” says Izzy, whose impressive efforts recently caught the attention of a Boston TV news station.

 “She’s an amazing kid,” marvels Dr. Braun.
 “Most kids take care of themselves, but Izzy embraced this, became more extroverted, and tries to ease the trauma and drama of others.
 It’s just unbelievable.
 And her family—even though her mom will not take any credit—is remarkable.
-They are wonderful people, and their relationship with Floating is spectacular.
+They are wonderful people, and their relationship with Tufts Children's is spectacular.